-These are 12-week placements at another school (parents have a degree of choice of which school).
+These are 10-week placements at another school (parents have a degree of choice of which school).
 These are put in place as an alternative to permanent exclusion.
 If the placement is successful, the new school will take the student on roll and avoid permanent exclusion.

 Student's placed on a Managed Move arrangement will not return to their original home school even if the placement breaks down.
 If the placement breaks down, they will be referred to another school by the Local Authority.
 If this also fails, the student will be referred to the Local Authority Extended Learning Centre.
+Guidance on Managed moves can be found on the school website or here.